 Charge Nurse (LVN) Salary

 Average LVN Charge Nurses in the United States make around $21.96 per hour.
 Geography and years of experience each impact pay for this group, with the former having the largest influence.
 Nearly two in five of professionals in this line of work do not receive benefits; however, over one-half report medical coverage and approximately one-half claim dental coverage as well.
 Job satisfaction is reported as high by the vast majority of workers.
 Female LVN Charge Nurses far outnumber their male contemporaries among survey respondents.
-The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Charge Nurse (LVN)